karstentaylor/petful-server/README.md

 Whereby a user submits their name into a queue via the submission form on the homepage.
 When called to the "no. 1 spot", the user is given a message indicating their turn to "adopt" a fictional cat or dog from the available choices on the adoption page.

+*"Here at "Homeward Bound", our adoption process works on a "FIFO" ("First-In, First-Out") basis.
+It's a philosophy we've developed with our local animal rescues to ensure that every cat and dog gets a loving "FURever" home.*
+*So what are YOU waiting for...?*
+*ENTER your name and CLICK the button below to JOIN our waiting list.
+Then once your name is pulled to the "#1 spot", you can ADOPT one of the pets in the available list."*

 ## Technology Stack Used
 - CSS 3